Trinidad and Tobago is a twin island nation situated in the Caribbean Sea, off the northeast coast of Venezuela.

 - MAJOR INDUSTRIES = TOURISM, PETROLEUM, CHEMICALS AND COTTON TEXTILES

 - AGRICULTURE = COCOA, BANANAS, COFFEE, VEGETABLES AND RICE

-They also imported thousands of slaves from Africa to enable the plantation economy to develop.
-During the 17th century, the island was raided by the French, Dutch and the English, however the island remained under Spanish control.
-That all changed in 1797, when the British eventually seized the island.
+During the 17th century, the island was raided by the French, Dutch and the English, however, despite their best efforts the island remained under Spanish control.
+That all changed in 1797, when the British seized the island from the Spanish.

 The island of Tobago, like its neighbor Trinidad, was also spotted by Christopher Columbus, and for decades the English, French and Spanish fought for the land.
 Eventually the British took control of Tobago in 1814, and in turn annexed it to Trinidad in 1899.

-In 1962, Trinidad and Tobago became independent from the British, and in 1976, it was officially named the Republic of Trinidad and Tobago.
+Trinidad and Tobago became independent from the British in 1962, and in 1976, it was officially named the Republic of Trinidad and Tobago.

 Trinidad and Tobago are two individual islands, however they are treated as one country.
 In fact, up until 1899, they were classed as two different nations.

 The Republic of Trinidad and Tobago is a twin island nation in the south Caribbean Sea, consisting of two big islands, Trinidad and Tobago, and many smaller ones.

 The capital of Trinidad is Port-of-Spain, and the capital of Tobago is Scarborough.